 Your Health.
 Your Family.
 Your Choice.

-Each month, the U.S. Government publishes a new version of its VAERS database.
-Most of the differences between versions consist of new VAERS cases that were introduced since the previous version.
+Each month, the U.S. Government publishes a new release of its VAERS database (they did weekly releases from 12/8/2009 to 6/9/2010 and from 12/10/2020 to 9/29/2023).
+Most of the differences between releases consist of new VAERS cases that were introduced since the previous release.
 But the government never closes a VAERS case, and may make changes to any case at any time.
 Sometimes cases are even deleted.

 |Follow Changes to a VAERS Case|

-Select two different VAERS versions to compare them.
-All VAERS cases that are found in both versions will be examined and the differences described.
+Select two different VAERS releases.
+All cases that changed from one release to the other are displayed, and the differences described.
 See the How Differences are Shown section below for more about interpreting the results.

-Do a search of an older VAERS database.
+Do a search of an older VAERS release.

 |How Differences are Shown|